jlangch/venice/doc/readme/profiling.md

 # Benchmarks & Profiling

-All benchmarks and profiling did run on a 2017 QuadCore MacBook Pro with a Java 11 server VM.
+All benchmarks and profiling did run on a 2017 Quad Core MacBook Pro with a Java 11 server VM.

 ## Benchmark